-The sequel to The Butterfly Heart is called The Sleeping Baobab Tree.
-Also published by Walker Books and endorsed by Amnesty International.
+The Butterfly Heart and The Sleeping Baobab Tree are both published by Walker Books and endorsed by Amnesty International.

 Both books are set in Zambia – and contain folk tales and legends from Zambia, humour and sadness, old meeting new.

 On The Sleeping Baobab Tree: Once again, Leyden manages to sweep us off our feet and transports us to an African landscape which fills the senses and enriches the heart.
 If you haven’t read either book, treat yourself to both and read them one after the other.
 You won’t be disappointed!
 Sadie Cramer

 As with Leyden’s first book; ‘The Sleeping Baobab Tree’ is simply beautiful, and an absolute joy; a rare and wonderful gift.
 Mary Esther Judy on Fallen Star Stories

 This enchanting tale is like Alexander McCall-Smith, but for kids.
 Sue Leonard, Irish Examiner 27 August 2011

 This novel will transport many readers to somewhere they’ve never been before- Zambia.
 Epic book and examination of Africa’s past, present and future.
 A top pick of Children’s Laureate Siobhán Parkinson.
 Aoife Murray, Children’s Books Ireland on the Moncrieff Show, Newstalk website

 The Butterfly Heart tells a magical tale that is full of wisdom and wit.
 This is an incredibly touching story that respectfully speaks to tradition in a simple but powerful way.
 It is definitely one for the shelves of the young adults in your home.
 Karabo Kgoleng, City Press newspaper, South Africa